prasiddhigyawali/FutresAPI/README.md

 See api.md for the API documentation

 When running properties the properties file copy the contents of the dbtemp.ini file to a db.ini file and change the password.

+# Loading into ElasticSearch
+the loader.py script recurses all *.csv files in the data directory
+ * scp data/futres_data_processed.csv.gz to biscicol which has port 80 access to tarly, a cyverse server.
+Another option is to just run the processing pipeline on biscicol.org
+ * gunzip data/futres_data_processed.csv.gz
+ * python loader.py